beaker-project/beaker-dev-docs/proposals/predefined-access-policies.rst

 System owners and admins will then have the ability to either define a custom access policy specific to the system or use an existing policy which was defined for a system pool.
+The system *must* be added to a pool first to be able to use its policy.
+Using a policy defined for any arbitrary system pool will not be possible.

 Note that the system pools feature implemented as part of this work will only have a subset of the features described in the :ref:`proposal-system-pools` design proposal.
 It will essentially be a renaming of the existing "system groups" feature and aims to remove the ambiguity between system groups and user groups.

 Proposed User Interface
 -----------------------